 Best card for restaurants

-While the Chase Hyatt Card earns a respectable 2X Hyatt points at restaurants, the Chase Sapphire Reserve® is clearly better at 3X Ultimate Rewards points per dollar.
-Of course, it comes with a $450 annual fee so I understand if that’s not your thing.
+While the World of Hyatt Credit Card earns a respectable 2X Hyatt points at restaurants, the Chase Sapphire Reserve® is clearly better at 3X Ultimate Rewards points per dollar.
+Of course, it comes with a $550 annual fee so I understand if that’s not your thing.

-If that’s the case, I’d go with the Chase Sapphire Preferred® Card which earns 2X Ultimate Rewards points.
-While this is the same earn rate as the Hyatt Card, Ultimate Rewards points are more flexible so you can use them on Hyatt stays but also for flights if needed.
+If that’s the case, I’d go with the Chase Sapphire Preferred® Card which earns 3X Ultimate Rewards points.

 Best cards for travel